elegant-scipy/elegant-scipy/markdown/ch3.markdown

 on images, we often deal with objects much larger than individual pixels.
 In a landscape, the sky, earth, trees, rocks each span many pixels.
 A common structure to represent these is the Region Adjacency Graph, or RAG.
-It holds the properties of each region in the image, and the spatial relationships between them.
+Its *nodes* hold properties of each region in the image, and its *links* hold the spatial relationships between the regions: two nodes are linked whenever their corresponding regions touch each other in the input image.

 Building such a structure could be a complicated affair, and even more difficult when images are not two-dimensional but 3D and even 4D, as is common in microscopy, materials science, and climatology, among others.
 But here we will show you how to produce a RAG in a few lines of code using NetworkX and